 TAG Heuer will soon start selling its limited-edition 300 SLR Caliber 1887 (ref.
 CAR2112.FC6267) chronograph.
 While many currently available “sport” chronos are sold in larger-than-life, heavier-than-sin bodies, this new TAG comes packed into a medium-sized stainless steel case that makes you remember the blessed 1970s when rock was hard and cars were deadly.

-Being a version of the original Carrera Caliber 1887 chronograph that was first presented at the Baselworld 2010 trade show, this new limited edition is also powered by the controversial (to say the least) Caliber 1887 self-winding movement.
+Being a version of the original 2010 Carrera Caliber 1887 chronograph, this new limited edition also sports the controversial (to say the least) Caliber 1887 self-winding movement.

 The source of the controversy lies in the press release that accompanied the introduction of the original model.
 For some reason, TAG Heuer’s PR department boasted the movement as a 100% manufacture-made, while in fact, it was a much-elaborated adaptation of the Japanese Seiko Caliber TC78.
 Needless to say that the intellectual property rights were duly acquired and the movement itself was reengineered to adapt it to TAG Heuer’s needs with more than 50 percent of all parts manufactured at their facilities, but the damage was done and some people still count the device as a rip-off.

 I am not one of them, though.

 While the cal.
 1887 is not a pure-bred Swiss movement, it is still an accurate and reliable machine, which could make proud even the sharks from ETA that supply the half of the industry with their own movements that –with some extra modules that independent brands design themselves or buy from third party contractors– let you design just about any watch that you can imagine.

-Also, while the industry as a whole is degrading with some well-respected companies simply buying ready-made watches and selling them under their own brands, the move to get rid of the Swatch Group’s death-grip only deserves sincerest accolades.
+Also, while the industry as a whole is degrading with some well-respected companies simply buying ready-made watches and selling them under their own brands, the move to get rid of the Swatch Group’s death-grip only deserves the sincerest accolades.